veewee/xml/docs/dom.md

 #### xml_node_loader

-Loads an XML document from an external `DOMNode`.
+Loads a XML document from an external `DOMNode`.

 ```php
 use VeeWee\Xml\Dom\Document;